-There is plenty of added accessories included.
+There are plenty of added accessories included.
 The hardshell case is perfect for protecting your investment between listening sessions.
 An extra set of earpads is also a welcome sight.
 Plus a backup cable.
 You have everything you need in the box to ensure you get plenty of long-term value.

 Despite the high price point, the Shure SRH1840 is worth every dollar.

 The Shure1840 is a very popular set of headphones.
 Praise for the sound quality is abundant.
 There are also no complaints when it comes to comfort and the build quality.

 I’m a firm believer that any music lover should own a pair of high-quality open-back headphones.
 The sound delivery they offer is a unique and different experience to regular closed-back headphones.
 Allowing the music to have room to breathe opens you up to a pleasant and engaging listening experience.
 The soundstage is broader and more detailed and the representation of the music more precise.